 qmake -spec macx-g++

-qmake is able to automatically generate build rules for linking against frameworks in the standard framework directory on OS X, located at
+qmake is able to automatically generate build rules for linking against frameworks in the standard framework directory on macOS, located at

-Directories other than the standard framework directory need to be specified to the build system, and this is achieved by appending linker options to the QMAKE_LFLAGS variable, as shown in the following example:
+Directories other than the standard framework directory need to be specified to the build system, and this is achieved by appending linker options to the LIBS variable, as shown in the following example:

 The framework itself is linked in by appending the

 -framework options and the name of the framework to the LIBS variable:

 LIBS += -framework TheFramework

 Any given library project can be configured so that the resulting library file is placed in a framework, ready for deployment.
 To do this, set up the project to use the

 TEMPLATE = lib CONFIG += lib_bundle